edupinhata/codeInterview/Interviews/Python/Junior/README.md

 ### Implementation environment

-- All problems will be implemented in a local environment the [Codeanywhere](https://app.codeanywhere.com/) site.
+- All problems will be implemented in a local environment or web plataforms described in the problems.
 - No AI support is allowed.

 ### **<u>Time limit</u>**